thegraphnetwork/EpiGraphHub/Documentation/datasets/google_health_schema.md

-## schema = google_health
+## Google COVID-19 data

-In the schema `google_health` we have datasets provided by the **Google COVID-19 Open-Data<sup>1</sup>**.
+In the `google_health` schema, we have datasets provided by the **Google COVID-19 Open-Data<sup>1</sup>**.
 In the table below, we have a brief description of the content of each dataset.
 For each of them, we have another dataset named `{dataset_name}_meta` that contains an explanation of the columns in the dataset.

-For example, in the schema `google_health` we have a dataset called `hospitalizations_d` that contains the information related to patients of COVID-19 and hospitals for the regions in the `location_key`.
-The meaning of the columns of this dataset are explained in the `hospitalizations_d_meta` dataset.
+For example, in the  `google_health` schema, we have a table called `hospitalizations_d` that contains the information related to patients of COVID-19 and hospitals for the regions in the `location_key`.
+The meaning of the columns of this dataset are explained in the `hospitalizations_d_meta` table.

 > You can find information about the strings used in the `location_key` column of the datasets in the `locality_names_0` dataset.